French ship Commerce de Marseille (1788)

 Commerce de Marseille was a 118-gun ship of the line of the French Navy, lead ship of the Océan class.
 She was funded by a don des vaisseaux donation from the chamber of commerce of Marseille.

+Description

+The Océan-class ships had a length of 63.83 m at the gun deck a beam of 16.24 m and a depth of hold of 8.12 m.
+The ships displaced 5095 tonneaux and had a mean draught of 8.15 m.
+They had a tonnage of 2,794–2,930 port tonneaux.
+Their crew numbered 1,117 officers and ratings.
+They were fitted with three masts and ship rigged with a sail area of 3250 m2.

+The muzzle-loading, smoothbore armament of the Océan class consisted of thirty-two 36-pounder long guns on the lower gun deck, thirty-four 24-pounder long guns on the middle gun deck and on the upper gundeck were thirty-four 12-pounder long guns.
+On the quarterdeck and forecastle were a total of eighteen 8-pounder long guns and six 30-pounder obusiers.

 Career

+Commerce de Marseille was laid down at the Arsenal de Toulon in September 1786, launched on 7 August 1788 and completed in October 1790.

-Built on state-of-the-art plans by Sané, she was dubbed the "finest ship of the century".
-Her construction was difficult because of a lack of wood, and soon after her completion, she was disarmed, in March 1791.
+Built with state-of-the-art plans by Jacques-Noël Sané, she was dubbed the "finest ship of the century".
+Her construction was difficult because of a lack of wood, and soon after her completion, she was disarmed in 18 December 1793.

-Commerce de Marseille came under British control during the Siege of Toulon.
-When the city fell to the French, she evacuated the harbour for Portsmouth.
+The ship came under British control during the Siege of Toulon on 29 August 1793.
+When the city fell to the French in December, she evacuated the harbour for Portsmouth.
 She was briefly used as a stores ship, but on a journey to the Caribbean Sea, in 1795, she was badly damaged in a storm and had to limp back to Portsmouth.
-She remained there as a hulk until she was broken up in 1802.
+She remained there as a hulk until she was broken up in February 1802.